nosjojo/python-aardvark/docs/intro.rst

 and issued in one transaction:
 :meth:`pyaardvark.Aardvark.i2c_master_write_read`.

-If the Aardvark is actively holding the bus, due to a master transaction with `I2C_NO_STOP` or an incomplete slave mode transaction, you can free the
+If the Aardvark is actively holding the bus due to a master transaction with `I2C_NO_STOP` or an incomplete slave mode transaction, you can free the
 |I2C| bus::